rkotze/rkotze.github.io/_posts/2011-05-23-create-your-twitter-feed-using-json.md

 }
 {% endhighlight %}

 This twitter feed does have a lot of work left on it but for now this is good enough for anyone to take and play around with.
 I will be working on it some more and hopefully come out with some new improved features.
-[Download full demo code zipped up][2] or view the demo of the [Twitter Feed][3].&nbsp;Enjoy.
+Enjoy.

 [1]: /twitter-feed-using-jquery-json/
-[2]: /demo/twitterfeed-v1.5.zip "Download twitter feed zip"
-[3]: /demo/twitterfeed-v1.5.php "Demo of twitter feed"